gutow/Langmuir_Trough/README.md

 6. Switch to that folder by clicking on it.
 7. Start a new ipython notebook using the **New** menu.
 Give it a name that describes the experiment.
-8. In the first cell initialize the trough by running the command `import Trough_GUI`.
+8. In the first cell initialize the trough by running the command `from Trough import Trough_GUI`.
 This will take a while to run the first time it is run each day because it needs to check the movement of the barriers.
 9. To control and monitor the trough or do calibrations run the command `Trough_GUI.Controls(Trough_GUI.calibrations)`
 10. Do not do any real runs without making sure the calibrations are correct.